Muhammad0602/Leaderboard/README.md

 # 📖Leaderboard <a name="about-project"></a>

 This project is about interating with API.
-You can sumbit your score, and see it in the board after it is refreshed.
+Using `POST` and `GET` methods you can sumbit your score, and see it in the board after it is refreshed.

 ## 🛠 Built With <a name="built-with"></a>